 The official said the fighting took place around the town of Shoqra in Abyan province, part of an ongoing government campaign against the militants.
-The military also raided homes in the area looking for suspected Al Qaeda fighters, the official said.
+The military also raided homes in the area looking for suspected al-Qaida fighters, the official said.
 The official spoke on condition of anonymity, in line with government regulations.

 He said another two tribal fighters and two soldiers were wounded.